Authoring and Publishing Content

 The preview function is used to share pages with stakeholders before they are published and available to the general public on your website.

-In order to preview, publish, or delete content, use the Sidekick that can be installed as a bookmarklet or a browser extension.
+In order to preview, publish, or delete content, use the Sidekick that can be installed as a browser extension.

 Ideally you receive a pre-configured link for your project from a fellow author, via the “Share Your Sidekick” function of the sidekick.
 This ensures that your sidekick is configured properly to edit and publish your project.
 See the Sidekick documentation for more information.